-Host A Dinosaur Party
+Host a Dinosaur Birthday Party

 There is nothing more thrilling than a party filled with Tyrannosaurs, Triceratops, and the occasional Pterodactyl.
 For the perfect dinosaur party, you will need to have exciting party favors, games, and party snacks.

 Set the stage by arranging dinosaur cut-outs or dinosaur inflatables around the backyard (or inside the house, as weather dictates).
 Create a T-Rex footprint on the driveway with sidewalk chalk and estimate how many children will fit inside the footprint.
 Make easy dinosaurs out of pool noodles, volcanoes that really erupt, and more!

 Have a dinosaur adoption table prepared, complete with adoption certificates.
 Place small stuffed dinosaurs in baskets containing dinosaur "kibble" (small candy like M&M’s or Smarties make excellent pretend dinosaur food).
 Print adoption certificates and have each child name their dinosaur.
 Perform a small adoption ceremony for each pet dinosaur and have each child sign the adoption papers.